yfralam/yfralam.github.io/content/posts/string theory/AdS5RR.md

 In the most well understood version of AdS/CFT, we stack N D3-branes and then see that the near horizon geometry is \\(AdS_5 \times S^5\\).
 Usually though, we don't do string theory on this geometry because to support the spacetime, we need the RR fields (\\(p\\)-branes naturally couple to \\(p+1\\) forms).
 Instead, we go to the SUGRA picture where we can just deal with the fields, and in some cases, can just do the classical gravity calculation.

 But this isn't technically string theory.
 Actual string theory on curved backgrounds is still woefully understood (barring one set of systems).
-It was bothersome to be that I didn't know exactly how the RR fields make computations difficult (most papers just say they are), so I took it upon myself to go through the literature and find what exactly makes it so difficult.
+It was bothersome to me that I didn't know exactly how the RR fields make computations difficult (most papers just say they are), so I took it upon myself to go through the literature and find out

-After some review of strings on curved spacetimes, we primarily follow [Berenstein and Leigh](https://arxiv.org/abs/hep-th/9904104) and [Polyakov](https://arxiv.org/abs/hep-th/9812044) .
+After some review of strings on curved spacetimes, we primarily follow [Berenstein and Leigh](https://arxiv.org/abs/hep-th/9904104) and [Polyakov](https://arxiv.org/abs/hep-th/9812044).
 By no means is this meant to be exhaustive, but it should at least tell you what to look for.

 ## Strings on a curved background
 Before continuing, it is worth reviewing how strings look on curved backgrounds.
 We'll just follow Polchinski.
 The natural thing to do on the worldsheet, is just promote the flat metric to a curved metric \\(\eta \to G\\), such that the worldsheet action is